Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Diagnosis of HIV Infection in Infants and Children

-The pathogenesis of HIV infection and the virologic and immunologic principles underlying the use of ART are generally similar for all individuals living with HIV, but unique considerations exist for infants, children, and adolescents living with HIV, including:
+The pathogenesis of HIV infection and the virologic and immunologic principles underlying the use of ART are generally similar for all individuals with HIV.
+However, there are unique considerations for infants, children, and adolescents with HIV, including:

-- Acquisition of infection through perinatal exposure for most children living with HIV;
+- Acquisition of infection through perinatal exposure for most children with HIV;

-- In utero and neonatal exposure to ARV drugs in most children with perinatal HIV infection;14
+- In utero and neonatal exposure to ARV drugs in most children with perinatal HIV infection;18

 - The need to use HIV virologic tests to diagnose perinatal HIV infection in infants younger than 18 months old;

-- Age-specific interpretation of CD4 T lymphocyte (CD4) cell counts;
+- Age-specific interpretations of CD4 T lymphocyte (CD4) cell counts;

 - Higher plasma viral loads in infants with perinatal HIV infection than in adolescents and adults with nonperinatal HIV infection;

-- Changes in PK parameters with age, caused by the continuing development and maturation of organ systems involved in drug absorption, distribution, metabolism, and clearance;15
+- Age-related changes in PK parameters that are caused by the continuing development and maturation of organ systems involved in drug absorption, distribution, metabolism, and clearance;19

 - Differences in the clinical manifestations and treatment of HIV in growing, immunologically immature individuals; and